CHG Shapley: Efficient Data Valuation and Selection towards Trustworthy Machine Learning: Data Selection

-In this section, we introduce various implementation strategies and practical techniques to enhance the scalability and efficiency of CHG Shapley.
-The experiments are conducted on a NVIDIA A40 server.
+In this section, we introduce several implementation strategies and practical techniques to improve the scalability and efficiency of CHG Shapley, incorporating common tricks from data selection methods \citep{kris21gradmatch,kris21glister}, and all the compared methods (except Full, Random, and AdaptiveRandom) also adopt these tricks:

+\textbf{Interval Data Selection}: Instead of selecting new data at every training step, we perform data selection at intervals.
+For example, during a 300-epoch training process, data selection is done every 20 epochs, while in the remaining epochs, the previously selected subset is used for training.
+This approach significantly reduces the computational overhead associated with data selection.

-\textbf{Last-Layer Gradients}: Modern deep learning models possess a vast number of parameters, resulting in high-dimensional gradients.
-To mitigate this issue, we adopt a last-layer gradient approximation as in\citep{kris21gradmatch,kris21glister}.
-This technique focuses solely on the gradients of the last layer for neural networks in CHG Shapley, significantly improving the speed of the algorithm and other baseline methods.
+\textbf{Last-Layer Gradients}: Given the high dimensionality of gradients in modern deep learning models, we adopt a last-layer gradient approximation.
+By focusing solely on the gradients of the last layer, this technique accelerates the computation for all methods.

-\textbf{Per-Class Approximations}: To enhance model performance, we adopt a per-class approach.
-This method involves caluclate the CHG Shapley separately for each class, which means considering only the data instances belonging to each class in each iteration.
-This approach not only reduces memory requirements but also decreases computational overhead, thereby improving the overall efficiency of the CHG Shapley-based data selection algorithm.
+\textbf{Per-Class Approximations}: To further enhance model accuracy, we apply a per-class approach, running the algorithm separately for each class by considering only the data points from that class in each data selection iteration.
+This reduces both memory usage and computational cost, improving the overall performance of all methods.

-\textbf{CHG Shapley-based Data Selection Algorithm}: Here, we detail the CHG Shapley Data Selection Algorithm, integrating the aforementioned techniques to ensure efficient and scalable data valuation and selection.
+We detail the CHG Shapley Data Selection Algorithm in Algorithm \ref{alg:CHG Shapley Data Selection}, integrating the aforementioned techniques to ensure efficient and scalable data valuation-based data selection.

-\textbf{Results}: We report the accuracy and time consumption comparisons in Table \ref{tab:main} under the data pruning setting.
-CHG Shapley demonstrates particularly strong performance when the selection ratio is small, highlighting its ability to identify high-value data effectively.
-Additionally, the time consumption remains acceptable even when considering data selection processes, underscoring the high efficiency of CHG Shapley as a data valuation method.
-This efficiency, combined with its accuracy, verifies that CHG Shapley is a practical and powerful tool for data selection and valuation in large-scale machine learning tasks.

-The results presented in Table \ref{tab:noise}, where 30\% of the class labels were randomly replaced with other labels, provide additional evidence of CHG Shapley's capability to detect mislabeled data.
-CHG Shapley demonstrates superior performance compared to other methods in this scenario, reinforcing its effectiveness in identifying and addressing label noise.